hackoregon/getting-started/README.md

 # getting-started
-Documents, links, software install scripts and other resources for getting started contributing to Hack Oregon
+Documents, links, software install scripts and other resources for getting started contributing to Hack Oregon projects